 It has been a long time coming, but well worth the wait is the first made-in-Singapore single grain whiskey, set to make its public debut come Nov 15, 2021.

-Local distillery Compendium and its founder and head distiller Simon Zhao is the one behind this major milestone for Singapore’s craft spirits industry, producing a no-age-statement Rice Whiskey that is in all regards, the first locally-made whisky to hit store shelves.
+Local distillery Compendium and its founder and head distiller Simon Zhao, originally from China, is the one behind this major milestone for Singapore’s craft spirits industry, producing a no-age-statement Rice Whiskey that is in all regards, the first locally-made whiskey to hit store shelves.

 The distinction of single grain is being put forward by the producer, as Singapore’s first single malt whisky, produced by Brass Lion Distillery, is already in the midst of being aged, but has yet to hit the market.